yabellini/SitioAcademico/content/blog/2022_AsiaR_BuildingCommunities/index.md

 {{< figure src="Diapositiva3.png" >}}

-This journey starts in 2017 with R-Ladies, a world-wide organization to promote gender diversity in the R community.
-In 2017 the first actives chapters in Latin America were founded (mine was Santa Rosa and the second chapter in Argentina).
+This journey starts in 2017 with [R-Ladies](https://rladies.org/), a world-wide organization to promote gender diversity in the R community.
+In 2017 the first actives chapters in Latin America were founded (mine was Santa Rosa, the second chapter in Argentina).
 Today, Latin American R-Ladies are almost 30% of the R-Ladies Global, with 59 chapters sharing the first place with the anglophone North America.
-I’m one of the R-Ladies Global and Leadership Team.
+I’m a member of the R-Ladies Global and Leadership Team.

 {{< figure src="Diapositiva4.png" >}}

-In late 2017, a group of R-Ladies and I started crafting LatinR, a Latin American conference about the use of R for research and development.
+In late 2017, a group of R-Ladies and I started crafting [LatinR](https://latin-r.com/), a Latin American conference about the use of R for research and development.
 LatinR will have its five edition this year, in hybrid format.

 {{< figure src="Diapositiva5.png" >}}

-Given our familiarity with The Carpentries, we have workshops in LatinR and that make the community more know and more people from Latin America want to participate in this organization.
-Today Carpentries have more than 30 instructor, 4 trainers and I become a member of the Executive Council this year by the vote of the community.
+[The Carpentries](https://carpentries.org/), a community that each foundational coding and data science skills to researchers worldwide have workshops in LatinR,increasing interest in this organization.
+Today Carpentries have more than 30 instructor and 4 trainers that can teach in Spanish.
+I become a member of the Executive Council this year by the vote of the community.

 {{< figure src="Diapositiva6.png" >}}

-The success of LatinR led one of its chairs to hold the first SatRday in Latin America in Spanish, and one year later, the first in Portuguese in Brazil.
+The success of LatinR led one of its chairs to hold the first [SatRday](https://santiago2020.satrdays.org/) in Latin America in Spanish, and one year later, the first in [Portuguese in Brazil](https://saopaulo2019.satrdays.org/).

 {{< figure src="Diapositiva7.png" >}}

-In 2019 was also ConectaR, another conference celebrate in Costa Rica.
+In 2019 was also [ConectaR](https://www.conectar2019.org/), another conference celebrate in Costa Rica.
 LatinR is a trilingual conference in Spanish, Portuguese, and English because almost all Latin America speaks Spanish and Portuguese.
 However, in order to be on the map we need to speak English.

 {{< figure src="Diapositiva8.png" >}}

 On the other hand, English is a barrier to Open Source and Open Science movements in Latin America.
 There are too few materials in local languages.
-This is why in 2018 we decided to collectively translate R for Data Science book in Spanish.
+This is why in 2018 we decided to collectively translate [R for Data Science](https://es.r4ds.hadley.nz/) book to Spanish.

 {{< figure src="Diapositiva9.png" >}}

-This include the translation of the package datos and a year later the translation of the same package to portuguese.
+This include the translation of the package [datos](https://github.com/cienciadedatos/datos) and a year later the translation of the same package to portuguese.
 This allow us to have all the dataset used in the book in our language, becoming a great tool for teaching.

 {{< figure src="Diapositiva10.png" >}}

-From the success of the collective and volunteer translation of R for Data Science, the community also got interested in translating Greg Wilson´s book Teaching Tech Together, which we translated in 2020.
+From the success of the collective and volunteer translation of R for Data Science, the community also got interested in translating Greg Wilson´s book [Teaching Tech Together](http://teachtogether.tech/es/index.html), which I lead the translation in 2020.

 {{< figure src="Diapositiva11.png" >}}

-The book is based on The Carpentries instructor training and was use on the RStudio Certification Program.
-In 2019 the first latin american person got certified.
-She is an R-Lady and was part of a study group we create to got the certification.
-I was part of that group and today I’m one of the examiner that certified RStudio Instructors.
-This group study dynamic was replicated by MiR, another community that was born in the USA to help its members become certified.
+The book is based on The Carpentries instructor training and was used on the [RStudio Certification Program](https://education.rstudio.com/trainers/).
+In 2019 the first Latin American person got certified.
+She is an R-Lady and was part of a study group we created to get the certification.
+I was part of that group, and today I’m one of the examiners that certified RStudio Instructors.
+This group study dynamic was replicated by [MiR](https://mircommunity.com/), another community that supports historically underrepresented R users worldwide, to help its members become certified.

 {{< figure src="Diapositiva12.png" >}}

-Base in all the experience from R-Ladies, LatinR, The Carpentries and RStudio Education, R user groups drive by COVID19 I cofunded MetaDocencia (means MetaTeaching in English) and we teach how to teach and technical skill for free in Spanish around the world.
+Base in all the experience from R-Ladies, LatinR, The Carpentries, RStudio Education and R User Groups, and drive by COVID-19 I cofunded [MetaDocencia](www.metadocencia.org) (means MetaTeaching in English).
+We nurtures a community of Spanish-speaking educators by teaching concrete, evidence-based, and student-centered educational methods.
+We collaboratively develop open, reusable, and accessible resources to foster effective training practices.

 {{< figure src="Diapositiva13.png" >}}

-Other similar communities related to R and to provide material and trainig in Spanish were created in the region like R espacial (R spatial) and The bioinformatic developer community.
+Other similar communities related to R and to provide material and trainig in Spanish were created in the region like [R espacial]() (R spatial) and [the bioinformatic developer community]().

 {{< figure src="Diapositiva14.png" >}}